rocon/espo/README.md

 9. *manjo*

 Since we have a new word for mother (*matro*), and we already have a word for daddy (*paĉjo*) we should also have a new word for mommy: *manjo*, which brings to mind the French equivalent maman.
+The word *manjo* is distinct from the word *Manjo* (the diminuative of Maria) with their respective capitalizations.

 10. *ri*